National Fire Protection Association 211

 Incorrect flashing or water intrusion points

-Inspection and Maintenance
+Inspection and Maitenance

-Annual Inspection Requirements
+Annual Inspection Requirements:

 Level 1 Inspection